 View Employer Requirements in Illinois or New York

 - We make it easy for you and your employees

-- Convenient, self-paced online learning or private webinars for employers who prefer live training
+- Convenient, self-paced online learning

 - Our detailed reporting provides evidence of each employee's completion, making it easy for employers to demonstrate compliance with the Illinois and New York State requirements

 - Group discounts are available (for five or more employees)